By Last Updated: June 11th, 2026

 Where is the best place to scatter ashes?

-The best place to scatter ashes is wherever held meaning for your loved one—such as a favorite beach, mountain trail, or backyard garden.
+The best place to scatter ashes is any place that holds meaning for your loved one—such as a favorite beach, mountain trail, or backyard garden.
 Popular choices in California include national parks, state parks, and the Pacific Ocean.
 Just make sure to follow the legal rules and obtain the necessary permits.

 Where do I get a permit to scatter ashes in California?